KickToken Reaches Market Capitalization of $26.37 Million (KICK)

-KickToken (CURRENCY:KICK) traded 0.2% lower against the U.S. dollar during the one day period ending at 21:00 PM E.T. on August 15th.
-KickToken has a total market capitalization of $26.37 million and approximately $1.54 million worth of KickToken was traded on exchanges in the last day.
-One KickToken coin can currently be purchased for about $0.0002 or 0.00000001 BTC on major cryptocurrency exchanges.
-In the last seven days, KickToken has traded 3% lower against the U.S. dollar.
+KickToken (CURRENCY:KICK) traded 0.2% lower against the dollar during the 1 day period ending at 16:00 PM E.T. on August 17th.
+KickToken has a total market cap of $26.37 million and approximately $1.54 million worth of KickToken was traded on exchanges in the last 24 hours.
+Over the last seven days, KickToken has traded 3% lower against the dollar.
+One KickToken coin can now be purchased for $0.0002 or 0.00000001 BTC on major exchanges.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.